 EU Disability Card

-The European Disability Card is a pilot project of the European Commission.
-It ran between 2016 and 2018 in eight EU countries: Belgium, Cyprus, Estonia, Finland, Italy, Malta, Romania and Slovenia.
+The European Commission has promised that there will be a common European Disability Card by 2023.
+For now, the Card is available in in eight EU countries: Belgium, Cyprus, Estonia, Finland, Italy, Malta, Romania and Slovenia.

 The aim of the Card is to facilitate travelling to another Member State for persons with disabilities.
-This card will allows persons with disabilities to access certain discounts for culture, leisure, sport, and transport under the same conditions as the nationals with disabilities of that country (participating in the scheme).
-The Card is a pilot project and was under evaluation by the European Commission at the moment this booklet was published.
-It is not sure if the pilot will be extended to all EU countries in the future.
-On the basis of the evaluation, the Commission will decide how to proceed with the initiative.
+This card will allow persons with disabilities to access certain discounts for culture, leisure, sport, and transport under the same conditions as the nationals with disabilities of that country (participating in the scheme).
+The details on how the Card will look like and what advantages will be covered are not decided yet.

-For up to date information, check the European Commission’s website on the EU Disability Card
+For more information, check the European Commission’s website on the EU Disability Card.

+COVID-19 digital certificate

+The Digital COVID-19 Certificate entered into force on 1 July 2021.
+It allows EU citizens and residents to have their Digital COVID Certificates issued and verified across EU countries.

+An EU Digital COVID Certificate is a digital proof that a person has either:

+been vaccinated against COVID-19

+received a negative test result or

+recovered from COVID-19

+The EU Regulation setting up the COVID-19 certificate requires that it is accessible to persons with disabilities.

+For more information consult the European Commission’s webpage on the EU Digital COVID-19 Certificate.

 Part 5 - Defending your rights and seeking redress